PranavKale03/Learn_Socket.io/README.md

 # Socket.IO Introduction

-Welcome to the [Repository Name]!
+Welcome to the repository!
 This repository leverages the power of Socket.IO, a real-time web application framework, to enable seamless bidirectional communication between clients and servers.
 Whether you're building a chat application, online gaming platform, or any other real-time application, Socket.IO simplifies the complexities of WebSocket communication and provides a reliable and efficient solution.

 ## What is Socket.IO?